 2a -The level presented represents the 90th percentile of the 20 samples collected. (same comment as above) The action level for lead was not exceeded at any of the sites tested September 2020.

-3 - Water containing more than 20 ppm should not be used for drinking by persons on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.
-4- The average value presented represents the highest LRAA for 2021.
-The highest LRAA for site LRAA1 for the TTHM and HAA5 was in the 4th quarter of
+3 - Water containing more than 20 pm should not be used for drinking by persons on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking

-4- The average value presented represents the highest LRAA for 2021.
-The highest LRAA for site LRAA1 for the TTHM and HAA5 was in the 4th quarter of 2021.
-The highest LRAA for site LRAA2 for the TTHM and HAA5 was in the 4th quarter of 2021
+4- The average value presented represents the highest LRAA for 2022.
+The highest LRAA for site LRAA1 for the TTHM was in the $3^{rd}$ quarter of 2022.
+The highest THM LRAA for site LRAA2 was in the $4^{th}$ quarter.
+The highest HAA5 LRAA for site LRAA1 was in the $1^{st}$ quarter of 2022 while the highest HAA5 LRAA for site LRAA2 was in the $2^{nd}$ quarter of 2022.